lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 ~~~~
 {: #Fig-Compressed-CONTENT title='SCHC-OSCORE Compressed CONTENT Response'}

-In contrast, we compare these results with what would be obtained by SCHC
+In contrast, comparing these results with what would be obtained by SCHC
-compressing the original CoAP messages without protecting them with OSCORE.
-To
+compressing the original CoAP messages without protecting them with OSCORE is done
-do this, we compress the CoAP messages according to the SCHC Rules in {{Fig-NoOsc-Rules}}.
+by compressing the CoAP messages according to the SCHC Rules in {{Fig-NoOsc-Rules}}.

 ~~~~
 RuleID 1